Helena Aikido

 What is Aikido?

 Aikido is a non-competitive, strictly self-defensive, Japanese martial art.
 It is considered a modern Japanese “budo” – a martial way of self-refinement and character development.
 “Aikido” literally means Way (Do) to Harmony (Ai) with the Life Force or Universal Energy (Ki).
 It is not destructive.
-Characterized as the active art of non-resistance and reconciliation, aikido employs highly refined flowing physical movements that mediate physical conflict in non-harmful ways.
-In aikido, an aggressor’s power is accepted and redirected towards a natural resolution.
+Characterized as the martial art of non-resistance and reconciliation, Aikido employs highly refined flowing physical movements that mediate physical conflict in non-harmful ways.
+In Aikido, an aggressor’s power is accepted and redirected towards a natural resolution.

 How Does One Train in Aikido?

 Aikido is practiced as repetitive movements of pre-set forms, or “kata”.
 Kata is done using various levels of physical movements, breath and energetic actions.
-First step in practice is to unify one’s own body -- learn coordination.
-The next step is to cultivate a connection of oneself to one’s partner – learn harmony.
-Through the natural flow of physical movements, aikido reveals its complexity and our connection with universal principles of energy and life.
+We practice to unify one’s own body -- learn coordination based on the use of whole body movements.
+We cultivate a connection of oneself to universal energy around you – perfect your energy and purity of the mind.
+Through the natural flow of movements that's in accordance with physical nature, Aikido reveals its complexity and our connection with universal principles of energy and life.

-Although martially oriented, aikido’s essence is not about fighting.
+Although martially oriented, Aikido’s essence is not about fighting.
 The repetitive and meaningful partner practice teaches one about emptiness and vanity of winning by physical destruction.
-The flowing aiki movements train a powerful alternate to conflict.
-After many years of diligent, mindful practice, one comes to grip with the underlying principle of aikido, that is, to “stop fighting.”
+The flowing Aiki movements train a powerful alternate to conflict.
+After many years of diligent, mindful practice, one comes to grip with the underlying principle of Aikido, that is, “love.”

-Aikido encourages life-long training of “self” for self mastery.
+Aikido encourages life-long training of “self” for self mastery that brings total focus on centered mind and body of oneself and eliminates consciousness of the enemy presence.
 The goal is not to win or overcome your opponent, but to eliminate the psychological need to fight, on the mat, and in life.
-Aikido is a living martial art, and hundreds of thousands of active aikido students train throughout the world.
+Aikido is a living martial art, and hundreds of thousands of active Aikido students train throughout the world.

 History

-Two decades later, in 2008, the former students who are high-ranking black belt holders and beginners alike, came together to establish anew the board member-based Helena Aikido to continue the path of aikido, that is true to its principles and teachings.
+Two decades later, in 2008, the former students who are high-ranking black belt holders and beginners alike, came together to establish anew the board member-based non-profit Helena Aikido to continue the path of Aikido, that is true to its principles and teachings.
+Helena Aikido is affiliated with Kumano Jyuku Aikido (Aikikai) in Shingu Wakayama prefecture in Japan.

 We welcome everyone!